 - Let’s start with the dates: take the leftover dates, slice them and gently place them on top of your cookie.
 They should soak a bit into the main cookie layer.

-- Finish by adding the berries, slowly placing them on top of the dates.
+- Finish by adding cranberries (like I did) or blueberries, slowly placing them on top of the dates.
 Add as many berries as you can because their taste will compensate for the fatty flavor of the cookie.

-- Transfer in the fridge for a few hours or until everything has solidified.
+- Transfer to the fridge for a few hours or until the cookie has solidified.

 - Once solid, remove from fridge and cut into squared shape cookies.

 - That was it!
 Store in the fridge and remove before serving.